 Discussion

-Here we show that a four-component lure comprising ANET, CINNOH, CINNALD and CINNAC in a ratio of 1:1:1:1 is an attractant of the pollen beetles B. aeneus, B. viridescens, B. coracinus and F. nigrescens.
+Here we show that a four-component lure comprising ANET, CINNOH, CINNALD and CINNAC in a ratio of 1:1:1:1 is an attractant of pollen beetles.
 It seems from subtraction tests that CINNALD is not necessary for full activity and can thus be omitted from the blend without apparent loss of activity.
 In some cases, the omission of either the acetate or alcohol cinnamic compound from the ternary blend was without any negative effect on lure performance, which may suggest their redundant role.
 Further clarification awaits future studies; however, at present, the ternary blend of ANET + CINNOH + CINNAC can be used as a powerful floral attractant for pollen beetles.
-The ternary blend generally caught many more than the previously described, larval host plant-derived field attractant PHENETH, the addition of which not having increased the attractiveness of the ternary blend, except at one site in Exp.
+The previously described, larval host plant-derived field attractant PHENETH was less active on its own than the ternary blend, the effect of the addition of which not being completely clear from these experiments and thus requires further studies; it increased the attractiveness of the ternary blend numerically in several experiments, whereas significantly only in Exp.
 2 for B. aeneus.
-This may be regarded as indirect evidence that general plant-derived stimuli related to flowers (adult feeding sites) and stimuli connected with egg-laying site location are perceived by separate olfactory pathways.

 The four pollen beetle species captured in this study showed remarkable similarities in their responses to the blends of floral compounds and/or the isothiocyanate PHENETH.
 In earlier studies, they showed marked differences in their colour preferences, B. aeneus and B. viridescens responding best to fluorescent yellow, while B. coracinus and F. nigrescens to blue or white (Vuts et al., 2022), which might reflect differing host plant preferences.
 Their similar behavioural responses to the compounds tested in the present study may indicate a more general role for floral volatiles emitted by a range of visited species, which serve as non-specific stimuli indicating feeding sites (=flower).
 This can be advantageous for growers, as although B. aeneus is usually the dominant pest, significant damage can be attributed to other pollen beetle species (e.g. Williams, 2010).
-In a study of spring oilseed rape pollen beetle assemblages in Hungary, B. aeneus was found to be the most abundant (occurred in 100% of all samples), followed by B. coracinus (78%), B. viridescens (50%), F. nigrescens (29%) and M. atratus (21%) (Marczali and Keszthelyi, 2003).
-In comparison, in the present study, the species ratios in the trap catch were as follows: Nadap site (Exp.
+However, considerably less literature data is available on other species, because they are either simply not examined, or all collected individuals are automatically counted as B. aeneus.
+Observations of pollen beetle species’ swarming in four consecutive years at Keszthely revealed that B. aeneus was dominant (66-80%), and the proportion of B. coracinus, B. viridescens and F. nigrescens increased during the vegetation period but remained below that of B. aeneus (Marczali and Keszthelyi, 2003).
+Based on the time of their appearance and the frequency of their occurrence, these authors suggest that the latter three species can be also considered as rape pests.
+In the same study, B. aeneus was found to be the commonest species (occurred in 100% of all samples), followed by B. coracinus (78%), B. viridescens (50%), F. nigrescens (29%) and M. atratus (21%) (Marczali and Keszthelyi, 2003).
+Species ratios in the trap catch of the present study were as follows: Nadap site (Exp.
 2A) - B. aeneus (77%), B. coracinus (18%), B. viridescens (0.04%), F. nigrescens (4.96%); Túrkeve site (Exp.
 2B) - B. aeneus (75.7%), B. coracinus (0.8%), B. viridescens (18%), F. nigrescens (5.5%).